Quartzite vs. Granite: Which Is More Expensive?

 Factors That Influence Cost

-4.Size of the Project: The size of the countertop or installation area can also influence the overall cost.
-Larger installations will require more material and more labor, which can increase the total price.
+The size of your countertop or installation area directly affects the total cost.
+Larger projects require more material and additional labor, which naturally raises the overall price.

 Durability and Maintenance